Answers to some frequently asked questions about IFI International.

 What films are available?

 IFI facilitates access to films held in the IFI Irish Film Archive and to Irish films held by other agencies – such as producers and distributors in Ireland and elsewhere.
 Films include new and older feature films, documentaries and short films made in or about Ireland.
 Information on available titles can be viewed at our Film Directory here.
 Other titles may also be sourced upon request.
+Please complete our screening request form and we will begin the clearance process.

 What screening formats are films available on?